 The “Excellence in Leadership” award was presented to Lynn Smith, Development Manager at OCES (and Brockton resident) for her efforts to bring community organizations together to work cooperatively and establish new events and programs that benefit the whole community, such as the Little Free Library Program, the Stride Toward Freedom History Path in the Frederick Douglass Community Garden, and her founding of the Keith Park Neighborhood Association.

 “OCES is delighted and humbled by this recognition of our commitment to our consumers and our community,” said Nicole Long, CEO.

 For more information about OCES and all the services provided to the community, visit www.ocesma.org.

-Founded in 1974, OCES serves 20 communities in Plymouth County as well as Avon, Easton and Stoughton.
-OCES is a private, non-profit organization located in Brockton and designated as one of 27 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
-OCES’ mission is to support the independence and dignity of elders and individuals with disabilities by providing essential information and services that promote healthy and safe living.
-The agency has 215 employees and operates more than 15 programs serving older adults, individuals with disabilities, their families and caregivers.
-For more information call 508 584-1561 or visit www.ocesma.org.
+Founded in 1974, OCES proudly serves greater Plymouth County and surrounding communities.
+OCES is a private, non-profit organization headquartered in Brockton with a second office in Plymouth.
+OCES is designated as one of 26 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
+OCES’ mission is to support the independence and dignity of elders and people with disabilities by providing essential information and services that promote healthy and safe living.
+The agency has 232 employees and operates more than 15 programs serving older adults, individuals with disabilities, their families and caregivers.
+For more information call 508-584-1561 or visit www.ocesma.org.